-- Attempt to communicate and tell the other jumper to "CUTAWAY, CUTAWAY, CUTAWAY" - Or let him know you are going to cut away by saying "BYE BYE" or "I AM OUT OF HERE." - At this point the other jumper may be able to clear the other canopy (or not) then cut away as required
+- Attempt to communicate and tell the other jumper to "CUTAWAY, CUTAWAY". - Or let the other jumper know you are going to cut away by saying "BYE BYE" or "I AM OUT OF HERE". - At this point the other jumper may be able to clear the other canopy (or not), then cut away as required.

-Below 1,500 ft.
+BELOW 1,500 FT.

-- Attempt to control the canopies by stopping a turn and going to half brakes for landing. - If canopies are uncontrollable then one or both should deploy reserves to slow descent. - Neither jumper can cut away at this point because you are too low.
+- Attempt to control the canopies by stopping a turn and going to half brakes for landing. - If canopies are uncontrollable, then one or both jumpers should deploy reserves to slow descent. - Neither jumper can cut away at this point because you are too low.

-In all cases the best thing to do is AVOID other jumpers
+In all cases the best thing to do is AVOID other jumpers:

-- Avoid by ensuring proper exit separation
+- Ensure proper exit separation.

-- Ensure proper break off separation
+- Ensure proper break-off separation.

-- Keep your head on a swivel
+- Keep your head on a swivel.

-- Know your canopy avoidance drills
+- Know your canopy avoidance drills.